eye-opener

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of eye-opener The loss was an eye-opener for Seminoles fans, many who may have been expecting a repeat of last year’s 13-0 run to the conference crown.
+Recent Examples of eye-opener The Pitt game was an eye-opener, much like the loss to Oregon was for Ohio State.
+Cameron Teague Robinson, The Athletic, 22 Nov.
+2024 The loss was an eye-opener for Seminoles fans, many who may have been expecting a repeat of last year’s 13-0 run to the conference crown.
 The Athletic College Football Staff, The Athletic, 24 Aug.
 2024 One before-breakfast eye-opener turned into two and pretty soon I was pleasantly jingled.
 Matthew Strauss, Pitchfork, 14 Aug.
 2024 The equipment section is an individual-minded eye-opener.
 Scott Hocker, theweek, 2 Aug.
-2024 Dig deep into what matters to you while the sun faces off with Pluto.
-Read the full Capricorn Daily Horoscope Aquarius (January 20 - February 18) Partnership drama can be an eye-opener today.
-USA TODAY, 23 July 2024 See All Example Sentences for eye-opener
+2024 See All Example Sentences for eye-opener

 Recent Examples of Synonyms for eye-opener